 Run Wireshark, preferably as root.
 You should see several usbmon

-devices on interface list.
+devices on the interface list.

 lsusb | grep '16c0:05df'